stormchaserroleplaying/stormchaserRPG/Spells/1/Evocation/index.md

 *You strike with pure magical energy.*

-Make a melee spell attack against one creature you can see within range.
+Make a melee evocation attack against one creature you can see within range.
 On a hit, the target takes 3d8 energy damage.

 **At Higher Levels.** When you cast this spell using 2 or more mana, the damage increases by 1d8 for each point of mana above the 1st.